New constraints on modelling the random magnetic field of the MW: Introduction

+Recently models with different magnetic field configurations for the disk as well as for the halo have been developed. \cite{jf12a,jf12b} combined significantly differing models for the Galactic disk and halo.
+Their best-fit model has an even symmetry in the disk and an odd symmetry in the halo.
+We base our modifications and advancements on their - already very sophisticated - model for the GMF, which is denoted as JF12 hereafter.

+To constrain the GMF models, we have first Faraday Rotation Measures (RM) of extragalactic sources.
+RM values are observed integrals along the line-of-sight (LOS) $\ell$

+The RM gives the wavelength-dependent amount of Faraday rotation of the polarization vector of the radio emission of the source with polarization angle $\Psi_0$.
+The polarization angle $\Psi$ is then given by $\Psi = \mathrm{RM} \cdot \lambda^2 + \Psi_0$.
+By convention, RM is positive (negative) if the magnetic field is directed towards (away from) the observer.
+It should to be noted that each extragalactic source may have intrinsic RMs.
+Another observational constraint on the GMF is the synchrotron emission which results from relativistic electrons that gyrate around magnetic field lines and emit linearly polarized radio radiation.
+Therefore the (polarized) synchrotron emission depends on the transverse (to the LOS) magnetic field component $B_\perp$ and the density of the relativistic cosmic-ray electrons $n_\mathrm{CRe}$.
+The polarized intensity is computed as

-We use the HAMMURABI code \citep{waelkens09} to compute full-sky mock observations of various models of the Galactic magnetic field, the cosmic-ray (CR) electron density $n_{\mathrm{CRe}}$ and the thermal electron density $n_\mathrm e$.
-Calculated mock observations are Galactic rotation measure (RM), synchrotron maps of total intensity (I), Stokes parameters Q and U (and therefore polarized synchrotron intensity (PI) and polarization angle (PA)) and deflection maps for ultra high energy cosmic rays (UHECR).
-For the thermal electron density we use the widely accepted NE2001 model \citep{ne2001}.
-The most prominent large-scale features of the model are spiral arms and a molecular ring component.
-There are only few small-scale features embedded: A galactic center component as well as local ISM structures and underdense regions.
-There are no spatial fluctuations modelled by an energy spectrum of the thermal electron density $n_e$ in the NE2001 model and this model is quite smooth elsewhere.
+We use the HAMMURABI code \cite{waelkens09} to compute the above integrals and calculate full-sky mock observations of various models of the Galactic magnetic field, the cosmic-ray (CR) electron density $n_{\mathrm{CRe}}$ and the thermal electron density $n_\mathrm e$.
+We compute Galactic rotation measure (RM), synchrotron maps of total intensity (I), Stokes parameters Q and U (and therefore polarized synchrotron intensity (PI) and polarization angle (PA)) and deflection maps for ultra high energy cosmic rays.